-- (a) Electronic service shall be complete upon transmission of the document to the party at the party's e-mail address. - (b) Except as provided by subsection (c) below, the date of service shall be the date the electronic service is complete.
+- (a) Electronic service shall be complete upon transmission of the document by the filer to the party's e-mail address. - (b) Except as provided by subsection (c) below, the date of service shall be the date the electronic service is complete.